docker-mailserver/docker-mailserver/docs/content/contributing/tests.md

 !!! question "Can I use macOS?"

     We do not support running linting, tests, etc. on macOS at this time.
-Please use a Linux VM.
+Please use a Linux VM, Debian/Ubuntu is recommended.

 ### About